 Shielding your outdoor TV cabinet from rain is necessary to prevent damage to the device—and electrical shock to you.

 Indoor TVs aren’t designed for outdoor use and installing one outside likely will void your warranty, as well as shorten the television’s life.
 Your best bet is to purchase a waterproof outdoor TV, which is usually twice as expensive as an indoor model, but provides peace of mind.
 Or, you can purchase a waterproof TV enclosure that helps the device withstand extreme temperatures and precipitation.
+For more outdoor AV tips, check out this Done-in-a-Weekend project video.

 As for keeping rain out of the TV cabinet, Lipford applies some peel-and-stick roofing starter strip to the top.
 It will overlap the front edge.